lhy0807/lhy0807.github.io/_pages/about.md

 My research interests revolve around the convergence of computer vision, machine learning, and robotics, particularly in the field of robot perception (vision and touch) and planning.
 Perception and planning play a crucial role in various robotics domains, and I am currently focused on developing deep learning models for environment and object interaction.

 Before joining Brown University, I worked with [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/) at [Northeastern University](https://northeastern.edu).
 I also did two research internships at <a href="https://usa.honda-ri.com/">Honda Research Institute</a>, focusing on visuotactile perception under the guidance of [Dr. Nawid Jamali](https://www.nawidjamali.com/) and [Dr. Soshi Iba](https://scholar.google.com/citations?user=cYHiAToAAAAJ&hl=en).

+I serve as a reviewer for conferences such as ICRA, IROS, CVPR, ECCV, CHI, and journals including RA-L, Neurocomputing, TCSVT, among others.